ariaieboy/sail-runtime-image/README.md

 ## Update the image

 For updating the image you only need to run `sail pull` and restart your containers.

+## Version Support Policy

+Every Image has lots of dependencies that can have multiple versions.
+We break this into 3 major components.
+OS version:
+In base images, we are going to use the latest LTS version of the Ubuntu.
+For example, when PHP 8.3 was released the latest LTS version of Ubuntu was 22.04 so we created the base image using the Ubuntu 22.04.
+In alpine variants, we use the NodeJS alpine Linux image as the base so we are tied to the NodeJS official docker image for the alpine version.

+NodeJS version:
+In new tags, we are only supporting the latest LTS version of the NodeJS.
+For example, PHP 8.3 only supports NodeJS 20.
+If a new LTS version of NodeJS is released, we are going to add a new image tag with that specific NodeJS version.
+But the default one will only be the first version.

+PostgreSQL Client:
+Since every major version of PostgreSQL Client is backward compatible with all supported versions of PostgreSQL we are gonna update the Client to the latest version in all tags.

+Other components:
+Every other component will be updated to the latest version with each build.

+> We only support the active maintenance versions of the packages.
+For example, if the NodeJS 18 support ends we are gonna remove the tags that contain NodeJS 18 from the build process.

+> You can still pull the latest builds for EOL tags but they are not gonna get updated anymore and you need to maintain those tags yourself.

 ## License